chakAs3/TwoFactorAuth/README.md

 # TwoFactorAuth
 How to add Two Factor Authy easily to your working platfrom , using Nodejs and Angulajs

+### Front-end :
+i have used AngularJs 1.8.x (bootstrap)
+### Back-end :
-Front-end : i have used AngularJs 1.8.x (bootstrap) Back-end : Nodejs ( express ) , as  database i chosed MySql even though MongoDB was easier to integrate with NodeJs but i wanted to try NodeJS with relational database
+[Nodejs] ( express ) , as  database i chosed MySql even though [MongoDB] was easier to integrate with NodeJs but i wanted to try [Nodejs] with relational database
+### Automation :
-Automation : Gulp is my favorite javascript task runner that lets me automate tasks like Bundling and minifying libraries and stylesheets.
+[Gulp] is my favorite javascript task runner that lets me automate tasks like

+* Bundling and minifying libraries and stylesheets.
-Refreshing browser when i save files restart node server after modifying files.
+* Refreshing browser when i save files restart node server after modifying files.
-Quickly running unit tests
+* Quickly running unit tests
-Running code analysis
+* Running code analysis
-Less/Sass to CSS compilation , Helped me for multilang especially Copying modified files to an output directory ,i could separate my source folder for public folder , all files on public are  generated from src
+* Less/Sass to CSS compilation , Helped me for multilang especially
+* Copying modified files to an output directory ,i could separate my source folder for public folder , all files on public are  generated from src

-Here's what the project structure looks like: public css fonts js translations views server onetouch.js routes.js src css sass fonts
+Here's what the project structure looks like:
+* public
+   css
+   fonts
+   js
+   translations
+   views
+* server
+   onetouch.js
+   routes.js
+* src
+   css
+   sass
+   fonts